zilliztech/GPTCache/README.md

 We also provide [benchmarks](https://github.com/zilliztech/gpt-cache/blob/main/example/benchmark/benchmark_sqlite_faiss_towhee.py) to illustrate the concept.
 In semantic caching, there are three key measurement dimensions: false positives, false negatives, and hit latency.
 With the plugin-style implementation, users can easily tradeoff these three measurements according to their needs.

-## 😊 Quickly Start
+## 😊 Quick Start

 **Note**:
-- You can quickly experience the cache, it is worth noting that maybe this is not very **stable**.
+- You can quickly experience gpt cache, it's worth noting but remember the repo is under heavy development
-- By default, basically **a few** libraries are installed.
-When you need to use some features, it will **auto install** related libraries.
+- By default, only **a few** libraries are installed.
+When you need to use additional features, related libraries will be **automatically installed**.
-- If failed to install a library for low pip version, run: `python -m pip install --upgrade pip`
+- If you have trouble installing a library due to a low pip version, run: `python -m pip install --upgrade pip`

 ### pip install